omniskop/lecture-devops-app/README.md

 Lecture: DevOps - Application
 =============================

+> :no_entry: __This repository contains a program that is part of a DevOps course that I am attending at university.
+It has not been written by me and should not be used for anything else.
+The original readme follows. __

 > :warning: __Invoking `make` in a path containing white spaces will break execution and may lead to
 > unforeseen side effects like DATA LOSS !__

 This repository contains the [application](./app/README.md) that is supposed be used as *deployable workload* in the